Václav Chaloupka: BIography

 Chaloupka is originally from Šternberk, Czech Republic and resides in Prague, home of the Prague-Troja Canoeing Centre.

 He won two medals at the 2021 World Championships in Bratislava with a gold in C1 and a silver in the C1 team event.
 His individual title made him the first to become both World and U23 World Champion in the C1 event, as well as the first Czech to win the title since Petr Sodomka did so in Spittal in 1977.

-He won 3 medals (1 silver and 2 bronzes) at the European Championships.
+He won 4 medals (2 silvers and 2 bronzes) at the European Championships.
 This includes a bronze medal in the C1 event at the 2020 European Championships on his home course in Prague and another bronze in the same event at the 2023 European Games in Kraków.

 He won six medals at the U23 World Championships including a gold, silver and bronze medal in the C1 event at the 2018, 2017 and 2021 events, respectively.

 Václav started paddling in 2008 with Sportovní Klub Univerzity Palackého in Olomouc after quitting football due to an injury.
 He is coached by Miloslav Říha.